10 Ransomware Stats That Will Shock California Business Owners

 10 Ransomware Stats That Will Surprise Business Owners

-Ransomware is a type of malicious software, or malware, designed to block access to a computer system until a financial ransom is paid.
-Ransomware is typically spread through phishing emails or by unknowingly visiting an infected website.
+Ransomware is a type of malicious software or malware designed to block access to a computer system until a financial ransom is paid.
+It typically spreads through phishing emails or by unknowingly visiting an infected website.

-If all of that sounds like a bunch of FUD because it only happens to giant corporations and in bad Hollywood hacker movies, buckle up.
-Here are ten ransomware statistics that just might convince you to reexamine your digital security measures as soon as you’re finished reading.
+Buckle up if all that sounds like FUD because it only happens to giant corporations and in bad Hollywood hacker movies.

 Ransomware Stats

-2) On average, 1 in 5 SMBs report that they’ve fallen victim to a ransomware attack.
+2) On average, 1 in 5 SMBs report falling victim to a ransomware attack.
 SMBs that don’t outsource their IT services are more at risk.

 3) Phishing emails are the leading cause of successful attacks.
-Lack of cybersecurity training, weak passwords, and poor user practices are among the other top causes.
+Other causes include a lack of cybersecurity training, weak passwords, and poor user practices.

 4) The average requested ransom for SMBs is approximately $5,900, up 37%, year-over-year.